-

 Those pesky Monday morning blues!

 It’s Monday morning, the first day back to work after a weekend or a few weeks of annual leave.
-I hear a deep sigh as my colleagues sit down and turn on their computer and I smile ... once upon a time this was me.
+I hear deep sighs as my colleagues sit down to turn on their computer and I smile ...
+How do you overcome those pesky Monday morning blues?